AneoGroup/tronderenergi-ai-hackathon-2021/README.md

 | |Fuel cell (discharge) capacity|100 KW|
 | |Round trip efficiency|32.5%|

-NB: The participants should not change the given environment, but it is encouraged to do feature engineer, reward shaping etc, based on the output from the environment.

 ## Data
 Data is stored in `data/train.csv`.
-It contains production and consumption measurements and weather parameters for every hour of the training period.
+It contains production and consumption measures and weather parameters for every hour of the training period.
 This data you can use in the development of the controller.

-Later in the event you will get `data/test.csv` for the test period used in the final evaluation.
+Later in the event you will get `data/train.csv` for the test period used in final evaluation.
 It has the same parameters but for another period.
-You will use it when running the evaluation script to get the final score.
+You should only use it in for running the evaluation script to get the final score.

 Both files contain the following parameters (columns in the file):